lorenzofox3/zora/README.md

 // ...
 }
 ```
+## Use output data not as a tap output

+// TODO add a different sink generator example

 ## CLI
 Assuming your test file exports a test plan (in a commonjs way) you can run